The Climate Art Vandals Are Embarrassing

 The activists’ stated rationale—that they are calling out the public for caring more about art than the climate—is just as awkward.
 If you and I were standing next to, say, a tranquilized horse, and you punched the horse, I would probably say, “Stop punching that horse!”
 I might even try to get you to stop.
 It would be highly irregular for you to respond, “Why do you care about this horse more than climate change?”
 The answer is, I do care about climate change, but right now you are punching the horse.
 Leftists sometimes resent mainstream economists for imagining trade-offs where none actually exist.
 But that’s exactly what they have done here.

 And yet, the kids mean well, right?
 When you’re thinking about a problem as consequential as climate change, it’s tempting to grade for effort.
 Well, these activists really care about climate change, and it’s such an important issue … shouldn’t we listen to them?
 But the story of the past 40 years, the thing that the activists say they resent, is that politicians have claimed to fight climate change for decades and have met only occasional success.
 Getting angry about climate change is the easy part; actually finding ways to cut carbon emissions, to disrupt the fossil-fuel-powered economy that has dominated since Monet, is something else.
-The soup protests don’t make sense, aren’t obviously justified by bankshot social science, and—worst of all—they look bad.
+The soup protests don’t make sense, aren’t obviously justified by bank-shot social science, and—worst of all—they look bad.
 Humanity is already doing enough to tarnish its precious inheritance.
 We don’t need extra help.